Amino acids - types, division, BCAA and EAA products

 - Histidine

 One of the most important processes in which amino acids participate is muscle protein synthesis (MPS).
 During intense physical activity, such as strength training, muscle fibers undergo micro-damage.
 Amino acids, supplied from food or supplements, are used to repair this damage, leading to muscle growth and strengthening.
-In particular, branched-chain amino acids, known as BCAAs (leucine, isoleucine, valine), play a key role in stimulating anabolic processes.
+In particular, branched-chain amino acids, known as BCAA (leucine, isoleucine, valine), play a key role in stimulating anabolic processes.

-Muscle regeneration
+Muscle Regeneration

-Transport and energy storage
+Transport and Energy Storage

 Leucine